dmitrybykovsky/hudi/docker/README.md

 \dt
 ```

-In this demo we will be using `customers` table.
+In this demo we will be using `orders` table.
 Let's explore it
 ```
-select * from customers;
+select * from orders;
 ```

 ### Step 2 : Ingest the initial snapshot of transactional data into Kafka